explorer495/mkdocs-test/docs/contributing/9-understanding-links.md

 ## The search link

-The search link like `/find/turnout` is passed through unchanged by mkDocs but is intercepted in the browser by our own  [JavaSCript code](/static/scripts/search-helper.js)
+The search link like `?turnout` is passed through unchanged by mkDocs but is intercepted in the browser by our own  [JavaSCript code](/static/scripts/search-helper.js)